 The society's membership is split into four age groups in so-called generation savings.
 Those who are young and have a long time before retirement have a higher risk in their savings to provide the possibility of a higher return.
-The intention is that investments with greater risk are expected to give a higher return over time than more stable investments, but value development can also fluctuate considerably or be negative for long periods.
+The motivation is that investments with greater risk are expected to give a higher return over time than more stable investments, but value development can also fluctuate considerably or be negative for long periods.
 The aim is that the risk in savings should reduce in step with approaching retirement and that the higher age groups are given greater stability in their savings and a more predictable level of expected pension payments.

 The allocation of the risk level between age groups is based on the contribution principle.
 The contribution principle is intended to ensure that an insurance company distributes surplus in a balanced manner between different groups of policyholders.
-The distribution of surplus should as far as possible be based on how different groups of policies contribute risk capital to the business and what scope these policies provide for the possibility to create a surplus.
-For the society, the premiums paid in by younger members have a longer period to payment and thus provide scope for more risky investments.
+The distribution of surplus should as far as possible be based on how different groups of insurance contribute risk capital to the business and what scope these provide for the possibility to create a surplus.
+For the society, the premiums paid in by younger members have a longer period to payment and thus provide scope for investments with a greater risk.
 The society's older members have as a rule a high proportion of guaranteed capital and a lower surplus available for higher-risk investments.
-Taken together this means that the split into generation groups allows the society to better satisfy the contribution principle while raising the level of pension payments in the long
+Taken together this means that the split into generation groups allows the society to better satisfy the contribution principle while raising the level of pension payments in the long term.
+The model also provides increased stability in value development for the older group.